Fur trade: Siberian fur trade

-Russian conquerors treated the natives of Siberia as easily exploited enemies who were inferior to them.
+Russian conquerors treated the natives of Siberia as easily exploited subjects who were inferior to them.
 As they penetrated deeper into Siberia, traders built outposts or winter lodges called zimovye where they lived and collected fur tribute from native tribes.
 By 1620 Russia dominated the land from the Urals eastward to the Yenisey valley and to the Altai Mountains in the south, comprising about 1.25 million square miles of land.

 Furs would become Russia's largest source of wealth during the sixteenth and seventeenth centuries.
 Keeping up with the advances of Western Europe required significant capital and Russia did not have sources of gold and silver, but it did have furs, which became known as "soft gold" and provided Russia with hard currency.
 The Russian government received income from the fur trade through two taxes, the yasak (or iasak) tax on natives and the 10% "Sovereign Tithing Tax" imposed on both the catch and sale of fur pelts.
 Fur was in great demand in Western Europe, especially sable and marten, since European forest resources had been over-hunted and furs had become extremely scarce.
 Fur trading allowed Russia to purchase from Europe goods that it lacked, like lead, tin, precious metals, textiles, firearms, and sulphur.
 Russia also traded furs with Ottoman Turkey and other countries in the Middle East in exchange for silk, textiles, spices, and dried fruit.
 The high prices that sable, black fox, and marten furs could generate in international markets spurred a "fur fever" in which many Russians moved to Siberia as independent trappers.
 From 1585 to 1680, tens of thousands of sable and other valuable pelts were obtained in Siberia each year.

-The primary way for the Muscovite state to obtain furs was by exacting a fur tribute from the Siberian natives, called a yasak.
+The primary way for the Russian state to obtain furs was by exacting a fur tribute from the Siberian natives, called a yasak.
 Yasak was usually a fixed number of sable pelts which every male tribe member who was at least fifteen years old had to supply to Russian officials.
 Officials enforced yasak through coercion and by taking hostages, usually the tribe chiefs or members of the chief's family.
 At first, Russians were content to trade with the natives, exchanging goods like pots, axes, and beads for the prized sables that the natives did not value, but greater demand for furs led to violence and force becoming the primary means of obtaining the furs.
 The largest problem with the yasak system was that Russian governors were prone to corruption because they received no salary.
 They resorted to illegal means of getting furs for themselves, including bribing customs officials to allow them to personally collect yasak, extorting natives by exacting yasak multiple times over, or requiring tribute from independent trappers.